-П Lord and ITD months Lead your IEP meeting.
-Learn about the Americans with Disabilities Act and how it helps you in college and on the job.
-Meet with your school guidance counselor early in the year to discuss your plans.
-Continue to develop your advocacy skills and polish your study skills.
-Learn about what faculty members in college will expect from you.
-Continue exploring possible college majors consistent with your career goal, strengths, and interests.
-Figure out how you learn best and how this will help you in college.
-Find out how to get accommodations in college.
-It's a very different process from high school!
-Role-play talking with professors about your accommodations.
-Explore assistive technology that you may need in college.
-Research the resources in your state to find a college preview event for students with disabilities.
-If your community has this type of event, plan on attending.
-Role-play college interviews with counselors, family members, and teachers.
-Finalize your portfolio so that it contains at least the following: Copies of your psychological and educational evaluations. o Transcripts. o ACT or SAT scores.
-O Your current or latest IEP.
-Your medical records (if appropriate).
-A writing sample or other work samples related to your choice of a major.
-Your letters of recommendation from teachers and employers.
-The current list of academic accommodations and auxiliary aids and services you may need in college (be sure to include assistive technologies).
-Visit colleges (start early in the year): Visit the college website and look at the admissions office to see when college tours are offered.
-Be prepared when you visit colleges to write or talk about your experiences.
-Admissions officers will provide information about admissions procedures and financial aid opportunities.
-Take your portfolio with you to share with disability service providers, if appropriate.
-Evaluate the disability services, service provider, and staff.
-Talk with college students receiving disability support services about their experiences.
-Compare the various colleges and consider living in the campus community (e.g., housing, social activities, classrooms, leisure activities, services for students with disabilities, and athletic activities).
-Apply to two or more of your preferred colleges - choose one that is a "reach" or your "dream" school, one where you expect to be accepted, and one where you KNOW you can be accepted.
-1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1 П neat.
-Be accurate.
-When accepted, consider attending the pre-admission summer program (if available).
-It will be П worth your time and ease the process when classes start in the fall.
-Take the SAT again, if appropriate.
-Send a thank you note to the individuals who wrote you recommendation letters.
+- □ Lead your IEP meeting. - Learn about the Americans with Disabilities Act and how it helps you in college and on the job. - $\Box$ Meet with your school guidance counselor early in the year to discuss your plans. - Continue to develop your advocacy skills and polish your study skills. - $\hfill\square$ Learn about what faculty members in college will expect from you. - Continue exploring possible college majors consistent with your career goal, strengths, and interests. - Figure out how you learn best and how this will help you in college. - Find out how to get accommodations in college.
+It's a very different process from high school! - □ Role-play talking with professors about your accommodations. - Explore assistive technology that you may need in college. - Research the resources in your state to find a college preview event for students with disabilities.
+If your community hosts this type of event, plan to attend. - □ Role-play college interviews with counselors, family members, and teachers. - Finalize your portfolio so that it contains at least the following: - $\circ$ Copies of your psychological and educational evaluations. - Transcripts. - ACT or SAT scores. - Your current or latest IEP. - Your medical records (if appropriate). - A writing sample or other work samples related to your choice of a major. - Your letters of recommendation from teachers and employers. - The current list of academic accommodations and auxiliary aids and services you may need in college (be sure to include assistive technologies). - □ Visit colleges (start early in the year): - Visit the college website and look at the admissions office to see when college tours are offered. - Be prepared when you visit colleges to write or talk about your experiences. - Admissions officers will provide information about admissions procedures and financial aid opportunities. - Take your portfolio with you to share with disability service providers, if appropriate. - Evaluate the disability services, service provider, and staff. - Talk with college students receiving disability support services about their experiences. - □ Compare the various colleges and consider living in the campus community (e.g., housing, social activities, classrooms, leisure activities, services for students with disabilities, and athletic activities). - □ Apply to two or more of your preferred colleges choose one that is a "reach" or your "dream" school, one where you expect to be accepted, and one where you KNOW you can be accepted. - Prepare your applications carefully, paying close attention to the instructions and deadlines.
+Be neat.
+Be accurate. - □ When accepted, consider attending the pre-admission summer program (if available).
+It will be worth your time and ease the process when classes start in the fall. - □ Retake the SAT, if appropriate. - $\Box$ Send a thank you note to the individuals who wrote you recommendation letters.